Brazil at the 2016 Summer Olympics: Archery

-Athletics (track and field)
+Athletics

 In athletics, the Brazilian team did not receive any automatic places for representing the host nation, as they had done in some other sports.
 To qualify for the Games, Brazilian athletes must achieve entry standards in the following athletics events (up to a maximum of three athletes in each event): On 16 April 2015, after the release of entry standards from IAAF, the first seven athletes (four in marathon and three in race walk) have officially registered to compete for the Games.
 The athletics team was named to the final Olympic roster on 3 July 2016.
 On 13 July, Vanessa Spínola was added to roster after an IAAF decision to complete the quota of participants in the heptathlon.